 Malware systems discover new targets via port scanning of Internet-facing servers.
 Once in, a module scans for other targets within the intranet.
 These modules have advanced from simple IP/port scanning to now include URI scanning.
 Newer modules can potentially scan for other criteria and do so more quietly.
 This will make network-based detection and network isolation even more difficult.

 These tools relentlessly and mercilessly exploit the mistakes of IT/Sec-Ops personnel: missing software patches, weak passwords, poor network segmentation, etc. These self-updating tools can also readily use a module for zero-day exploits.
 So, even a mistake-free environment is vulnerable.

-Too many security tools rely on detect and react.
+Too many security tools rely upon detect and react.
 But, there’s no ‘react’ once the security tool is uninstalled.
 Xbash has done this with a few tools.
 Newer modules will do so with more endpoint protection tools.
-With or without security tool removal, Xbash and other malwares use rootkit tactics to make malicious processes invisible.
+With or without security tool removal, Xbash and other malware use rootkit tactics to make malicious processes invisible.